jennahd/PiN_meta-tutorial/README.md

 ### Running MetaBAT2

 Next, we will bin our metagenomic contigs using MetaBAT2.
-I've already generated an depth coverage profile which indicates the abundance of the different metagenomic contigs ([ metabat2/P_atlantis_metagenome_depth.txt]( metabat2/P_atlantis_metagenome_depth.txt)) that we will use in this step.
+I've already generated a depth coverage profile which indicates the abundance of the different metagenomic contigs ([ metabat2/P_atlantis_metagenome_depth.txt]( metabat2/P_atlantis_metagenome_depth.txt)) that we will use in this step.

 If you run into any issues running Whokaryote, the output files can be found in [whokaryote_ready](whokaryote_ready).